 “Elizabeth Taylor was so many things to so many people but one thing to all, a friend.
 In the gifted time we spent together she taught me more about the true and proactive nature of friendship than anyone I’m likely to ever meet.
 It was with this spirit of friendship – true, deep, meaningful and active – that she embarked on what was to be her life’s great work.
 Through The Elizabeth Taylor AIDS Foundation the boldness of her love and breath of her compassion lives on and to be any part of the work the foundation does is to be a part of the voice of Elizabeth’s heart.
 There really was no one more raucous, no one more disdainful of apathy, truly no one funnier and bolder and brighter than she, but most importantly, no one kinder in the world.
 Miss her so, even as she lives on so loudly through the message she left behind.”

 A native of Ireland, Colin Farrell continues to turn heads in Hollywood.
-In 2009 Farrell won a Golden Globe for his role in “In Bruges” and was reteamed with director Martin McDonough for the CBS films’ “Seven Psychopaths.”
-The film centered on a screenwriter who gets drawn into the dog napping escapades of his friends.
+In 2009 Farrell won a Golden Globe for his role in “In Bruges” and was reteamed with director Martin McDonough for the CBS film “Seven Psychopaths.”
+The film centered on a screenwriter who gets drawn into the dognapping escapades of his friends.

-He can currently be seen in the second season of the HBO drama “True Detective” starring opposite Rachel McAdams and Vince Vaughan.
+He starred in the second season of the HBO drama “True Detective” opposite Rachel McAdams and Vince Vaughn.
 Nic Pizzolatto who created the series also wrote the second season.
-In Spring 2016 he can be seen the Alchemy film “The Lobster” starring opposite Rachel Weisz about a dystopian near future where single people are arrested and transferred to a creepy hotel.
+In Spring 2016, Farrell starred in the Alchemy film “The Lobster” opposite Rachel Weisz about a dystopian future where single people are arrested and transferred to a creepy hotel.
 There they are obliged to find a matching mate in 45 days.
 If they fail, they are transformed into an animal and released into the woods.
-The film won the Jury Prize atthe 68th Cannes Film Festival and will open in Spring 2016.
+The film won the Jury Prize at the 68th Cannes Film Festival in Spring 2016.

-Farrell is currently shooting the Harry Potter prequel “Fantastic Beasts And Where To Find Them” for Warner Brothers which is set for November 2016 release.
+Farrell recently shot the Harry Potter prequel “Fantastic Beasts and Where To Find Them” for Warner Brothers released in November 2016.

 “To be given this great position as ambassador is a gift.
 Once I realized all there was to learn I became eager to teach others.
 One of the most incredible things I’ve found is how far Ms. Taylor’s legacy has reached.
 Her unwavering voice and tireless hours of commitment and dedication have lit a fire still burning around the world.
 Movies made Elizabeth Taylor an unforgettable legend but her work for HIV/AIDS has made her a undeniable hero.”

-The 10th anniversary of Tina Fey’s cult classic comedy MEAN GIRLS in which Franzese played the character ‘Damian’ has captured much attention, once again bringing Daniel into the spotlight.
-Nothing would compare to Daniel’s heartfelt viral coming out letter, Franzese inked the statement in letter form to his famous MEAN GIRLS character.
+The 10th anniversary of Tina Fey’s cult classic comedy “Mean Girls” in which Franzese played the character ‘Damian’ has captured much attention, once again bringing Daniel into the spotlight.
+Nothing would compare to Daniel’s heartfelt viral coming out letter inked by Franzese in statement form to his famous “Mean Girls” character.
 In the letter, he thanked his fans for their reactions to his character and his motivation to be honest with the world.

 “Elizabeth Taylor’s legacy as the most vehemently dedicated celebrity fighting for people living with HIV/AIDS will live on long after her passing.
 I hope to continue that legacy, with as much vehemence, as an Ambassador for her amazing foundation.”